ccnmtl/mediathread/README.markdown

     echo "CREATE DATABASE mediathread" | mysql -uroot -p mysql

 3. Customize settings
     Create a local_settings.py file in the mediathread subdirectory.
-Override the variables from `settings_shared.py` that you need to customize for your local installation At a minimum, you will need to customize your `DATABASES` dictionary as appropriate.
+Override the variables from `settings_shared.py` that you need to customize for your local installation At a minimum, you will need to customize your `DATABASES` dictionary.

-     For more extensive customization, you can create a deploy_specific directory to house a site-specific settings.py file:
+     For more extensive customization and template overrides, you can create a deploy_specific directory to house a site-specific settings.py file:

          $ mkdir deploy_specific
          $ touch deploy_specific/__init__.py
          $ touch deploy_specific/settings.py

     Edit the `deploy_specific/settings.py` and override values in `settings_shared.py` like the `DATABASES` dictionary.
-    This is where we add custom settings and templates for our deployment that will not be included in the open-sourced distribution
+    This is where we add custom settings and templates for our deployment that will not be included in the open-sourced distribution.

 4. Build the virtual environment
    Bootstrap uses virtualenv to build a contained library in `ve/`